Instructor Revenue ShareRead article

 While the total instructor revenue pool has consistently grown over time, fluctuations in your courses' relative share of consumption will also factor into the revenue you earn from Udemy Business each month.

-Udemy Business revenue is added in the first week of the following month under the Udemy Business tab on your revenue report.
-For example, your Udemy Business revenue for the month of January, would appear in your January revenue report during the first week of February.
+Generally speaking, Udemy Business revenue is added after 7 business days of the following month under the Udemy Business tab on your revenue report.
+For example, your Udemy Business revenue for the month of January would appear in your January revenue report, after 7 business days have elapsed in February.

-For courses with multiple instructors, revenue will be divided amongst co-instructors and reflected in each instructor’s individual revenue report.
+For courses with multiple instructors, revenue will be divided amongst co-instructors according to the revenue share active at the time of calculation/reporting.
+Each instructor's earnings will appear in their individual revenue report.

 Payments for Personal Plan (individual subscription pilot)

 Revenue from Personal Plan will appear on the main revenue report with the label "Individual subscription."
-Currently, revenue from Personal Plan will appear as a lump sum, rather than being broken out by course.
+Currently, revenue from Personal Plan will appear as a lump sum, rather than being broken out by individual content asset.

 Udemy Business is Udemy’s B2B (business to business) learning solution, which features a collection of thousands of courses from the Udemy.com marketplace.
 This article outlines how instructors who are currently opted in to the Udemy Business program can opt out of the program, or identify courses that do not meet exclusivity requirements for inclusion.